klis87/redux-requests/packages/redux-saga-requests/README.md

 following attributes:
 - `multiple: boolean`: default to `false`, change it to `true` if you want your not loaded data to be stored as `[]` instead of `null`
-- `dataKey: string`: default to `'data'`, change it, if for some reason you want your data to be kept in a different key
-- `errorKey: string`: default to `'error'`, change it, if for some reason you want your errors to be kept in a different key
-- `pendingKey: string`: default to `'pending'`, change it, if for some reason you want your pending state to be kept in a different key
 - `getData: (state, action, config) => data`: describes how to get data from `action` object, by default returns `action.data` or `action.payload.data` when action is FSA compliant
 - `getError: (state, action, config) => data`: describes how to get error from `action` object, by default returns `action.error` or `action.payload` when action is FSA compliant
 - `onRequest: (state, action, config) => nextState`: here you can adjust how `requestReducers` handles request actions
 - `onSuccess: (state, action, config) => nextState`: here you can adjust how `requestReducers` handles success actions
 - `onError: (state, action, config) => nextState`: here you can adjust how `requestReducers` handles error actions
 - `onAbort: (state, action, config) => nextState`: here you can adjust how `requestReducers` handles abort actions
-- `success: (actionType: string) => string`: override when using not standard success action suffix, handles `_SUCCESS` by default
-- `error: (actionType: string) => string`: override when using not standard error action suffix, handles `_ERROR` by default
-- `abort: (actionType: string) => string`: override when using not standard abort action suffix, handles `_ABORT` by default
 - `resetOn: action => boolean or string[]`: callback or array of action types on which reducer will reset its state to initial one, for instance `['LOGOUT']` or `action => action.type === 'LOGOUT'`, `[]` by default

 For example: